alpaylan/website-zola/content/posts/test-dont-verify/index.md

 In games, there are clear winners and losers.
 In verification, you can prove that your theorem is correct, you can prove that your theorem is incorrect, but absence of a proof for a theorem does not imply that the theorem is incorrect, it is possible that you just haven't found the proof.
-This means the feedback you get when writing a proof is limited as you cannot rely on your inability to progress as a signal about your theorem, it is pluasible that you are the problem.
+This means the feedback you get when writing a proof is limited as you cannot rely on your inability to progress as a signal about your theorem, it is plausible that you are the problem.
 This is why QuickChick, a testing tool descending from the famous QuickCheck of Haskell that introduced Property-Based Testing to the world, exists in Rocq ecosystem as one of the three most popular packages.
 If verification was strictly superior to testing, QuickChick would have no reason to exist, but it serves a very crucial role that the verification process needs, **falsification**.
 I had said that the absence of a proof does not imply that a theorem is wrong, but the witness of a violation of the theorem definitely does.
 Random testing is the prime suspect for finding such counterexamples, pulling the verifier out of the